 Because we do not have direct access to substances and causes but must “add them” to our experience of appearances, any understanding of experience that we might acquire depends upon the use of analogy: analogy is the subsumption of new, unknown phenomena under a concept that is “like” a relationship of subsumption of phenomena under a concept with which we are already familiar.
 For example, scientists will draw a conclusion about the presence of life on Mars not by direct and immediate observation of any “life substance” but on the basis that phenomena on Mars is compatible with (subsumable to) the notion of life.
 When it comes to determining judgments in which we already possess a concept for classifying the phenomena, we can easily miss the presence of an analogy.
 However, in the case of reflecting judgments with their goalless goal-orientedness, the dependence upon our capacity for analogical judgment is obvious.

-However, analogical judgment in reflecting judgment can teach us far more than merely about nature.
+However, analogical judgment teaches us far more than merely about nature.
 The crucial aspect of analogical judgment illuminated by reflecting judgment is that the judgment occurs in the absence of a concept.
-Analogy takes us beyond the mere understanding of nature or theoretical reason by pointing us in the direction of practical reason, that is, in the direction of our capacity to do things that nature on its own could never accomplish, which, in turn, makes it possible for us to be responsible, moral beings – if we choose to act on the basis of a moral principle, not merely self-inerest.
-Particularly in the case with the judgment of beauty in nature, we experience a capacity to formulate a goalless goal-oriented judgment stimulated by a set of phenomena in the absence of a concept.
+Analogy takes us beyond the mere understanding of nature or theoretical reason by pointing us in the direction of practical reason, that is, in the direction of our moral capacity.
+Particularly in the case with the judgment of beauty in nature, we experience a capacity to formulate a goalless goal-oriented judgment of a set of phenomena in the absence of a concept.
 Yet even further, the experience of the mathematical and dynamical sublime illuminates a judgment both without a concept and without subsumption of anything sensuous from physical phenomena.
-In terms of Kant’s discussion of the understanding in the Kritik der reinen Vernunft, where “thoughts without content are empty, and content without concepts are blind” (Kant, 1787a, B 75) our experience of beauty would be “blind,” and our experience of the sublime would be “empty.”
+In terms of Kant’s discussion of the understanding in the Critique of Pure Reason, where “thoughts without content are empty, and content without concepts are blind,” our experience of beauty would be “blind,” and our experience of the sublime would be “empty.”
 However, the capacity of judgment functioning in aesthetics with respect to beauty and with respect to the sublime is neither a judgment of understanding nor of pure reason.
-It is a distinct form of reflecting judgment that bridges the gap between nature and freedom (see § IX in Kant 1790a).
-Just as Kant proposes that “beauty is a symbol of the moral” (see § 59 in Kant 1790a) because it is anchored in sensuousness, experience of the sublime pushes humanity “above” sensuous phenomena to consider our higher synthetic (compositio) capacities (see 1790a, 113-131).
+It is a distinct form of reflecting judgment that bridges the gap between nature and freedom.
+Just as Kant proposes that “beauty is a symbol of the moral” because it is anchored in sensuousness, experience of the sublime pushes humanity “above” sensuous phenomena to consider our higher a priori synthetic capacities.

 Design and Hypothetical Imperatives

-The assumption of design is inescapable if we are to understand the world in theoretical reason (For a discussion of teleology in both theoretical and practical reason, see Part Two: Critique of the Power of Teleological Judgment in Kant, 1790a).
-It is this assumption that allows us to distinguish between the sometimes extremely coherent, yet nonetheless, capriciousness of nocturnal dreams and the predictable order of physical phenomena and events.
-There is a kind of necessity that governs physical phenomena that is absent in nocturnal dreams.
+The assumption of design is inescapable if we are to understand the world in theoretical reason.
+It is this assumption that allows us to distinguish between the sometimes extremely coherent, yet nonetheless, capriciousness of dreams and the predictable order of physical phenomena and events.
+There is a kind of necessity that governs physical phenomena.

 Hypothetical imperatives are concerned with discernment of necessity in phenomena.
 We can distinguish, for example, between technical and pragmatic hypothetical imperatives.
 The structure of hypothetical imperatives is given by its situation.
 If I want to understand or do something in a particular situation, I must necessarily use certain capacities and do certain things.
 On the one hand, technical imperatives are the steps necessary to accomplish a task.
-For example, the construction of a bridge across a river involves certain necessary steps in addition to the necessity that there be a river with two banks that one wants to conveniently cross, in the first place.
+For example, the construction of a bridge across a river involves certain necessary steps in addition to the necessity that there be a river with two banks.
 These necessary steps involve a specific sequence for the construction of the bridge.
-One can’t start a bridge by first surfacing the road across it.
+One can’t start a bridge by surfacing the road across it.
 On the other hand, pragmatic imperatives concern the individual.
 If I want to be able to build a bridge, it is necessary that I gain engineering skills rather than auto mechanic skills.